IBM-Cloud/terraform-provider-ibm/website/docs/r/satellite_cluster.html.markdown

 ## Import

-`ibm_satellite_cluster` can be imported using the location id or name.
+The `ibm_satellite_cluster` can be imported using the location id or name.

 Example: